valkey-io/iovalkey/README.md

 ### Transaction and Pipeline in Cluster Mode

-Almost all features that are supported by `Redis` are also supported by `Redis.Cluster`, e.g. custom commands, transaction and pipeline.
+Almost all features that are supported by `Valkey` are also supported by `Valkey.Cluster`, e.g. custom commands, transaction and pipeline.
 However there are some differences when using transaction and pipeline in Cluster mode:

 0. All keys in a pipeline should belong to slots served by the same node, since iovalkey sends all commands in a pipeline to the same node.